databrickslabs/pylint-plugin/README.md

 Function XXX is missing a 'spark' argument.
 Function refers to a global spark variable, which may not always be available.
 Pass the spark object as an argument to the function instead, so that the function becomes testable in a CI/CD pipelines.

+To disable this check on a specific line, add `# pylint: disable=no-spark-argument-in-function` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ## `mocking` checker
+To use this checker, add `databricks.labs.pylint.mocking` to `load-plugins` configuration in your `pylintrc` or `pyproject.toml` file.

 [[back to top](#pylint-plugin-for-databricks)]